kmurph73/set-state-is-great/README.md

 SSiG performs a shallow comparison when setState is called.
 [See here](src/store.js#L31).

-I've thought about pushing this another level deep, and allowing stuff like `"post.title"` in `watch_attrs` ... but I've yet to encounter a need for it.
+I've thought about pushing this another level deep, and allowing stuff like `"post.title"` in `watchAttrs` ... but I've yet to encounter a need for it.
 Thoughts are welcome on this.

 ## forceUpdateViaName
 You can give the query object a name: